Bhargavi-ng/Migration_and_Housing/Readme.md

-## Data Analysis / Machine Learning Models
+## Data Analysis and creation of Machine Learning Models
 We are using two machine learning model for this analysis.
 Both these models are using Linear regression because it is an exploratory tool that can be used to quantify and measure the variability of two correlated variables.
 Moreover, linear regression model can be used as a predictive tool used to predict one variable using values of another variable.

 ### Model 1: House price and Migration